CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9F - Solar Eclipses.md

 The maximum magnitude can be also calculated via successive approximation by approximating for the time when $P' = 0$ and calculating the magnitude by equation $9.71$.

 However, when taking small time steps, simply keeping track of $\Delta$, $L$, and $P'$ give the times of contact and maximum magnitude naturally.
 The duration of centrality is simply the difference between the two umbral contacts.

+### Transits and Occultations
+Transits of inner planets across the Sun or occultations of stars and planets by the Moon can be modeled as solar eclipses.
+For transits, simply replace the Moon with the planet.
+For lunar occultations, simply replace the Sun with the star or planet.

+For lunar occultations of stars, because stars are infinitely far away and have zero parallax, star rays can be modeled as parallel and therefore $f = 0$, and so $i = 0$, and so $l = L = \text{Radius of the Moon}$, and the coordinates $z$ and $\zeta$ will not need to be used.
+We also have to keep in mind the position of the Sun as it is generally useless to predict lunar occultations of stars during daylight.